From my new VBA book due out soon, here’s an extract about the mindset of the Microsoft Access database VBA programmer…

 When writing code, you are working with a type of program called a compiler, which is responsible for translating the VBA language into machine language that the computer can understand and execute.
 As you write code, the compiler provides feedback on whether statements are valid and free of syntax errors (structural errors).
 When discussing how the computer will react, we will often refer to the compiler or VBA Editor.

-Keep an eye out for the release of my new book: Microsoft Access VBA Programming soon
+Keep an eye out for the release of my new ebook: Microsoft Access VBA Programming soon